beve-org/beve/proposals/Aligned Typed Arrays Proposal.md

 - `TYPED_ARRAY_HEADER(aligned)` — 1 byte (`0x5C`), a typed array header with category 3, sub-type 2, indicating an aligned numeric array.
 - `NUMERIC_HEADER` — 1 byte, a standard typed array header encoding the element category (bits 3–4: 0=float, 1=signed, 2=unsigned) and byte count (bits 5–7).
 Bits 0–2 **must** be `0b100` (the typed array type tag); decoders **must** reject the message if they are not.
 This is the same byte you would write for a non-aligned typed array of the same element type.
 - `SIZE` — a compressed unsigned integer giving the number of elements (same semantics as standard typed arrays).
+- `PADDING_LENGTH` — 1 byte, the number of padding bytes that follow.
+Valid range is 0 to `alignment - 1`.
+Decoders **must** validate that `PADDING_LENGTH` does not extend past the end of the message buffer.
-- `PADDING` — 0 to `(alignment - 1)` bytes, inserted so that the first byte of `DATA` falls at a byte offset from the message origin that is a multiple of the element alignment.
+- `PADDING` — 0 to `(alignment - 1)` bytes, as indicated by `PADDING_LENGTH`.
 The contents of padding bytes are unspecified; decoders **must** ignore them.
 - `DATA` — the raw element data, identical to a standard typed array payload.

 ### Alignment Calculation

+The encoder computes the padding length as follows:

 Given:

-- `offset_after_size` — the byte offset (from byte 0 of the message buffer) of the first byte after the `SIZE` field.
+- `offset_after_padding_length` — the byte offset (from byte 0 of the message buffer) of the first byte after the `PADDING_LENGTH` field.
 - `alignment` — the natural alignment of the element type in bytes (equal to the element size for all standard numeric types).

 The number of padding bytes is:

 ```
-padding = (alignment - (offset_after_size % alignment)) % alignment
+padding = (alignment - (offset_after_padding_length % alignment)) % alignment
 ```

-This value is deterministic.
-The encoder inserts exactly this many bytes; the decoder computes the same value and skips them.
+The encoder writes this value into `PADDING_LENGTH` and then inserts exactly that many padding bytes.
+The decoder simply reads `PADDING_LENGTH` and skips that many bytes — it does not need to recompute the value.

 ### Alignment Values by Element Type